Should I use my mortgage lender's recommended solicitor?

 - Might, genuinely, be free

-- Lender chooses the solicitor, not you, leading to a potential conflict of interest
+- The lender chooses your solicitor for you leading to a potential conflict of interest

-- Overloaded solicitors - leading to potential delays and poor service levels
+- Solicitor may be overloaded leading to potential delays and poor service levels

-- Hidden fees - some solicitors charge additional fees to compensate for low lender fees
+- Some solicitors charge additional fees to compensate for low lender fees

-- May not even be free - additional fees often amount to more than an all-inclusive service from an independent solicitor
+- May not be free, additional fees often amount to more than an all-inclusive service from an independent solicitor

-- Referral fees - lender referral fees mean the solicitor earns even less - further undermining service levels
+- Lender referral fees mean the solicitor earns even less - further undermining service levels

-- Risk of mortgage offer expiring - delays could risk your mortgage offer expiring.
+- Delays lead to a risk of your mortgage offer expiring.
 If your circumstances change, you may not be eligible to reapply.
-The mortgage deal may also not still be available when you do reapply.
+The mortgage deal might not be available when you do reapply.

-- Cashback now a better alternative - Some lenders are now offering 'cashback' to borrowers as a result of the delays being caused by free legals.
+- Cashback is a better alternative.
+Some lenders offer cashback to borrowers as a result of the delays being caused by free legals.
 Ask your lender whether they offer this.

 So should I use my lender’s recommended conveyancing solicitor?

-Now that cashback is an option, and given the risks, the arguments in favour of ‘Free Legals’ have all but evaporated.
+Now that cashback is an option, and given the risks, the arguments in favour of free conveyancing have all but evaporated.

 Choosing an independent solicitor ensures you have a qualified professional, acting solely in your interests.
-Many solicitors offer a fully inclusive fixed fees service at highly competitive rates that may even give you some change from the cashback.
+Many solicitors offer a fully inclusive, no sale no fee service at highly competitive rates that may even give you some change from the cashback.

 - Remortgage and equity transfer experts